vjelic/rocprofiler-compute-glog-fork/docs/how-to/use.rst

    Enables filtering based on dispatch ID.

 ``-b``, ``--block``
-   Enables collection metrics for only the specified hardware report blocks.
+   Enables collection metrics for only the specified analysis report blocks.

 See :ref:`Filtering <filtering>` for an in-depth walkthrough.